From sponge city to phosphor-recycling: Learn more about specific solutions for a sustainable world in our videos!

 The Live Conference of the IFAT impact Business Summit featured discussions about ways to a real circular economy and efficient water management.
+Enjoy the recordings.

 The new IFAT impact series was kicked off by a top-level panel of experts discussing “Environmental technologies in times of the coronavirus and beyond: accelerators for an ecologically sustainable economy.”